 Cars are convenient if you want to stop from time to time to take shots.
 Trains stop only at designated terminals, which is a minus in this regard.

 Car’s are also the friendliest when it comes to luggage experience.
 Traveling by car can be particularly advantageous for photographers who carry a lot of gear.
 You can conveniently get the gear to the destination without having to worry about moving it some other way.

 One of the reasons it is recommended that you stay somewhere near your subject is to save on the cost of travel.
 You often won’t pay anything to walk to the scene you’re photographing.
 Or, you could pay only modest bus fare and save on your transportation budget.

 Traveling by road is the cheapest over short distances.
-However, this becomes the most expensive for long distance travel.
+However, this becomes the most expensive for long-distance travel.

 If you are in a group, consider going by car if it will lower the cost per person.
-It may be that buying individual tickets for a plane, train or bus are more expensive.
+It may be that buying individual tickets for a plane, train or bus is more expensive.

 If you are going to a far place, traveling by air or railway will generally cost less.
 If there is a railway line connecting the destinations, then consider train as well.